edwardkslam/australian_seasonal_flu/README.md

 firstNbiggest_poor_geog = Y (this antigenic variant caused the epidemic with the earliest "poor_timeseries_geog_start" and largest "poor_timeseries_geog_start" in a particular City and Year) / N

 ## Analyses scripts
-### Climatic factors and epidemic onset.R
+### main text analysis scripts/Climatic factors and epidemic onset.R
 This set of analyses considers whether or not the onset of epidemics are preceded with fluctuations in climatic factors that are:
 1) anomalous when compared with against "typical wintertime" fluctuations using the bootstrap sampling method presented by Shaman (2010).
 The output is a data frame: final_results (Table S1).
 2) anomalous when compared against historical averages that typical for that time of the year.
 The output is two figures: T_plot and AH-plot (Figure 2).

-### Effect of antigenic change.R
+### main text analysis scripts/Effect of antigenic change.R
 Here we assess the effect of antigenic change on:
 1) the size of epidemics (Figure 3)
 2) the onset timing of epidemics (Figure S8)
 3) the temporal synchrony of epidemics across all five cities (Figure S9)

+### main text analysis scripts/Effect of prior immunity.R
+Here we assess the effect of accumulated antigenic-variant specific immunity on:
+1) epidemic incidence (Figure 4)
+2) probability of successful epidemic initiation (Figure S16 and Table S6)

-### Effect of antigenic change no corrections.R
+### main text analysis without phylogenetic informed corrections/Effect of antigenic change no corrections.R
 Here we assess (whilst making no corrctions for potential mis-identification during antigenic characterisation) the effect of antigenic change on:
 1) the size of epidemics (Figure S17)
 2) the onset timing of epidemics (Figure S18)
 3) the temporal synchrony of epidemics across all five cities (Figure S19)

-### Effect of prior immunity.R
-Here we assess the effect of accumulated antigenic-variant specific immunity on:
-1) epidemic incidence (Figure 4)
-2) probability of successful epidemic initiation (Figure S16 and Table S6)

-### Effect of prior immunity no corrections.R
+### main text analysis without phylogenetic informed corrections/Effect of prior immunity no corrections.R
 Here we assess (whilst making no corrctions for potential mis-identification during antigenic characterisation) the effect of accumulated antigenic-variant specific immunity on:
 1) epidemic incidence (Figure S20)
 2) probability of successful epidemic initiation (Figure S21 and Table S9)